 The web development (WD) degree program is structured to prepare students to understand and effectively respond to the entire spectrum of Internet issues and challenges, with a strong emphasis on web development.
-Students are educated in computer and web programming, networking and server administration.
-The primary objective of the program is to produce well-rounded web development experts who can design the visual aspect of web sites on the front end while possessing the more technical development and programming knowledge that resides on the back end.
+The main objective of the program is to produce well-rounded web development experts who can design the visual aspect of web sites on the front end while possessing the more technical development and programming knowledge that resides on the back end.
 Front end instruction includes HTML, Flash, Javascript and Javascript libraries (Jquery, Prototype, Scriptaculous), complemented by back end instruction that includes Unix, SQL, PHP, Java Server Pages, Java Servlets, and .NET (C#).
-Students also study technologies and concepts such as AJAX, GUI and Human Computer Interaction, defense against SQL injection and cross side scripting.
+Students also study courses in business and entrepreneurship to enable them to develop websites and support.
+Web development majors must take courses in humanities and social science to broaden their understanding of professional and ethical responsibilities and the impact of their web development solutions in a global context.
 All students complete a capstone course in which they propose, design, test and deliver a web-based project.